AGATE bankable ownership record visual

 For the right family or founder, a Hong Kong trust can make the control record more durable because the trustee, protector, reserved powers, holding company, and banking file can be coordinated in one jurisdictional narrative.

 That is different from using a trust as a mask.
-A fiduciary structure must make the facts more readable, not less.
+A fiduciary structure must make the facts more transparent, not less.

 Continue the funnel